matthias-reis/carda-gatsby/content/articles/2022/12/the-kompressor-experiment-1.md

 ---
 **The Kompressor Experiment is a progressive post-music project from Switzerland.
 I now sat down with them to talk about their current album, "Ebb & Flow", which I guess should appeal especially to fans of bands like The Ocean or Russian Circles.**

 The band's sophisticated, dark sound is beautifully heavy and versatile.
 On the record, I especially like the sudden mood changes.
 They perfectly fit with its title: Waves of sound pile up in phases, only to hold back again before finally reappearing and rolling over the melodic beach full force.
-So let's talk about it and some other Kompressor Experiment-related stuff.
+So, let's talk about it and some other Kompressor Experiment-related stuff.

 **Anne:** Hi!
 Thanks very much for taking the time for this interview!
 How are you getting along?
 Congrats on your fabulous album, "Ebb & Flow"!
 It's outstanding!
 It's still on heavy rotation here, though.
 I'm sure you're delighted with the outcome of your work.
 Are you?